Changing lives, engaging black African and black Caribbean men affected by prostate cancer

 “Changing lives, engaging black African and Caribbean men at risk of or affected by prostate cancer” is a three-year project funded by the Big Lottery Fund – Reaching Communities Programme.
 This is a joint project with the charity Cancer Black Care, aimed at raising awareness of prostate cancer amongst black African and Caribbean men and disadvantaged communities and developing support services for those affected by this cancer.

-The Project will be delivered across the six London boroughs of Brent, Lambeth, Newham, Hackney, Lewisham and Tower Hamlets.
-Commencing in January 2017 and culminating in December 2019.
+The Project will be delivered across the seven London boroughs of Brent, Lambeth, Newham, Hackney, Lewisham, Southwark and Tower Hamlets.
+Commencing in January 2017 and culminating in January 2020.
 The project is collaboration with Cancer Black Care, whose Chair, Professor Frank Chinegwundoh MBE is a Consultant Urological Surgeon at Barts Health NHS Trust.
 Prof. Chinegwundoh is at the forefront of research into the possible causes of prostate cancer and the increased incidence rates amongst black men, in the UK.

 Over 47,000 men are diagnosed with prostate cancer every year in the UK and there are 11,287 deaths from this disease annually.
 1 in 4 black men will get prostate cancer at some point in their lives and are more likely to get prostate cancer than other men, who have a 1 in 8 chance of getting this disease (Prostate Cancer UK).
 But only 14% of black men are aware of their higher risk compared to 54% among white men.
 By raising awareness of this disease and educating men and their loved ones about risk factors, signs and symptoms, treatment options, dealing with aftercare issues and about the information and support services available, we aim to make a real difference.